-Just In News’ Corey Hill talks with former Late Night with Jimmy Fallon writer Diallo Riddle.
+Just In News’ Corey Hill talks with co-Creator of South Side and Sherman’s Showcase, comedy writer Diallo Riddle.
 Diallo discusses the craft of comedy writing and being accountable to the audience.
 He also talks about what it’s like to write jokes in such a polarizing time and how every comedian has the right to make their joke.

 Justin plays Tweets From Deadbeats with Kristin Friis on the latest Just In News.
 Kristen quizzes Justin on the latest tweets from Fox News hosts and other terrible people and discusses her latest move to the Big Apple.